dan77uk/grindingLeetcode/Arrays/removeDuplicates/README.md

 If the value at array[i] in the next iteration IS equal to array[i - 1], the [left] pointer remains in place, and [i] moves onto the next value.

 This pushes (or reassigns) all the unique values to the beginning of the array, and what comes after the unique values is not important for the problem.

+This has a BigO notation of O(n) because we have to loop over the full length of the array only once.